efpoff/coates-cbbr/README.md

 If you are interested in using CollectionBuilder, or are already using it, please drop us a line (**libstatic.uidaho@gmail.com**) since we would love to learn more about its use in the wild.
 There are also currently opportunities to [collaborate on CollectionBuilder](https://collectionbuilder.github.io/about.html#the-grant).

+Note: This version has been adapted to target the IIIF manifest.json file available through CONTENTdm by using and adapting the iframe [Internet Archives Bookreader](https://github.com/internetarchive/bookreader) javascript file.
+The CSV file will need to be edited to target the top level of a compound object with the rest of the items removed.
+For best results, images within the compound object should be setup for optimized viewing within the bookreader (i.e. pages should line up properly).
+**This part is a work in progress and I am certain there is a more elegant solution which may show up here in the future.

 ----------